Retirement Plans - C&T

 Yale University Tax-Deferred 403 (b) Savings Plan

-In addition to the retirement plan options, eligible employees may choose to contribute to the Yale University 403(b) Tax-deferred Savings Plan.
+Employees who are not eligible for the Matching Retirement Plan may choose to contribute to the Yale University 403(b) Tax-Deferred Savings Plan.

-Employees may enroll in the Savings Plan at any time during the year and make up to four changes in the dollar amount or percentage deducted from their paycheck each calendar year.
+Employees may enroll in the 403(b) Tax-Deferred Savings Plan at any time during the year.
 There is no waiting period for new hires.

 To get started or make investment changes, see below.

 How to enroll in a retirement plan and make changes to your investments

 TIAA-CREF provides a customized website designed specifically for Yale participants where you can view and manage your Yale University retirement program contributions and investment options in one place.
 The site offers detailed fund information with Vanguard and TIAA-CREF investment fund options and retirement planning calculators.

 To enroll in a retirement plan, update your beneficiary information, and view or change your investment options, go to www.tiaa-cref.org/yale.
 Log in instructions are provided on the website.
 First-time users will need to register for secure online access.

 For assistance navigating the TIAA-CREF web site, please contact TIAA-CREF at 855-250-5424, Monday – Friday, 8 a.m. to 10 p.m., or Saturday, 9 a.m. to 6 p.m.